Data Integrity

 There are three types of violations that can occur at model inference: missing values, type mismatches (e.g. sending a float input for a categorical feature type) or range violations (e.g. sending an unknown US State for a State categorical feature).

-You can track all these violations in the Data Integrity tab.
+You can monitor all these violations with auto-generated Data Integrity charts and alerts, or create your own custom alerts and charts.
 The time series shown below tracks the violations of data integrity constraints set up for this model.

 The time series chart above tracks the violations of data integrity constraints set up for this model.
 Note that both raw count and percentage are available for data integrity metrics.

-Any Violation Any Column — The count of missing value violations over all features for a given period of time.
+Any Violation Any Column — The count of any type of data integrity violation over all features for a given period of time.

-% Any Violation Any Column — The count of data type mismatch violations over all features for a given period of time.
+% Any Violation Any Column — The percentage of any type of data integrity violation over all features for a given period of time.

-NULL Count Any Column — The count of range mismatch violations over all features for a given period of time.
+NULL Count Any Column — The count of missing value violations over all features for a given period of time.

-Range Violation Count Any Column — An aggregation of all the data integrity violations above for a given period of time.
+Range Violation Count Any Column — The count of range violations over all features for a given period of time.

-Type Violation Count Any Column — An aggregation of all the data integrity violations above for a given period of time.
+Type Violation Count Any Column — The count of data type violations over all features for a given period of time.

-Data integrity issues can cause incorrect data to flow into the model, which can lead to poor model performance and have a negative impact on the business or end-user experience.
+Data integrity issues can cause incorrect data to flow into the model, leading to poor model performance and negatively impacting the business or end-user experience.

-Fiddler will automatically generate constraints based on the distribution of data in this dataset.
+Fiddler will automatically generate constraints based on the data distribution of the sample data used to generate the model schema during model onboarding.

-Type mismatch: A data integrity violation will be triggered when the type of a feature value differs from what was specified for that feature in the baseline dataset.
+Type mismatch: A data integrity violation will be triggered when the type of a feature value differs from what was specified for that feature in the model's schema.

 Range mismatch:

-For categorical features, a data integrity violation will be triggered when it sees any value other than the ones specified in the baseline.
+For categorical features, a data integrity violation will be triggered when it sees any value other than the ones specified in the model's schema.

-For continuous variables, the violation will be triggered if the values are outside the range specified in the baseline.
+For continuous variables, the violation will be triggered if the values are outside the range specified in the model's schema.

-For vector datatype, a range mismatch will be triggered when a dimension mismatch occurs compared to the expected dimension from the baseline.
+For vector datatype, a range mismatch will be triggered when a dimension mismatch occurs compared to the expected dimension from the model's schema.